rajnandiniini/My-Portfolio/README.md

 # Developer Portfolio

-Welcome to the portfolio of **Rajnandini Singh Solanki**, an aspiring developer.
-This website showcases various projects, skills, and the journey of learning and growth in the field of development.
+Welcome to my portfolio.
+This website showcases my various projects, skills, and the journey of learning and growth in the field of development.

 ## Features